5 step tenants guide to choosing renters insurance

 Whether you are looking for low premiums, a high level of cover or a variety of optional extras, how much value you get out of what you pay should be at the forefront of your mind when you compare renters insurance policies.

-There are a handful of things that insurers take into consideration that may affect the cost of your renters insurance premium.
+There are a handful of things that insurance companies take into consideration that may affect the cost of your renters insurance premium.

 The biggest factor that affects your premium is the amount of cover you wish to take out and whether you opt for additional extras.
 However, it can also be impacted by other things like the location of the property (whether you live in an area that is prone to natural disasters like floods or bushfires, or your suburb’s crime rate) and the amount of security on your home (such as deadlocks, bars or CCTV).